aviks/SMTPClient.jl/README.md

 Pkg.add("SMTPClient")
 ```

-The libCurl native library must be available.
+The LibCURL native library is automatically installed using Julia's artifact system.
-It is usually installed with the base system in most Unix variants.

 ## Usage